 According to Rodolfo Carrillo Vazquez, Don Raúl Pazzi headed a committee in which the members asked Ramón Valdiosera to design a dress to represent Veracruz Huasteco.
 This costume was presented in the first Feria y Exposición Regional de Pánuco in 1961.
 The costume that he designed incorporated images of the four Huastecas.
 Here, he decided to include an apron, fan, and necklace to represent the jarocha from Veracruz.
 The quechquémetl (indigenous blouse) and the many colores of the petob (headdress) worn on the head of the woman represent San Luis Potosi.
 Valdiosera decided that the fringe alongside the quechquémetl would represent the cuera Tamualipeca.
 Finally, the apron and quechquémetl are both adorned with an embroidered flower (retama) representing Hidalgo.
 The men utilize a dress shirt that is called a guayabera that is typically found in the Huasteca region.
 It has four pleats which symbolize the union of the four Huastecas.
 He wears a red bandanna and a hat of the area.
 Valdiosera chose to costume the men wearing white pants and a white guayabera to give the outfit an elegant look, as well as to symbolize the purity of spirit of the people of Veracruz (Carillo Vasquez 54-55).

-The following are photographs of Don Raúl Pazzi and Dr. Patricia del C. Florencia Pulido along with a few other dance partners as they perform using the costume designed by Valdiosera.
-(All photos are taken from the internet.)
+The following is video footage of Don Raúl Pazzi and Dr. Patricia del C. Florencia Pulido as they perform using the costume designed by Valdiosera.

 Designing a Costume Representing Nuevo León Central